kellyjonbrazil/jc/docs/parsers/asciitable_m.md

     │          │         │        │
     ╘══════════╧═════════╧════════╛

-Cells with multiple lines within rows will be joined with a new-line character ('\n').
+Cells with multiple lines within rows will be joined with a newline character ('\n').

-Headers (keys) are converted to snake case and newlines between multi-line headers are joined with an underscore.
+Headers (keys) are converted to snake-case and newlines between multi-line headers are joined with an underscore.
 All values are returned as strings.

 Usage (cli):